MICHAEL KAUFMAN LICSW

 c) "Resolved Conflicts Bring People Closer Together."
 (7/22/2022 Blog)

-Good Intention: You are looking out for me and don’t want me to be hurt.
+Good Intention: You are the only Part who advocates for putting our needs and wants first!
+You are looking out for me and don’t want me to be hurt.
 If they are Wrong, I am not!
 You don't want me to shame myself, so you blame someone else.
 You're just trying to prevent me from Shame Spiraling by projecting my shame out onto them.

 Flawed strategy:

 a) We are DISempowering ourselves: If they are the bad guy doing this to me, I HAVE NO CONTROL.
-I am powerless.
+I am powerless to people and the world.

 b) “When we point 1 finger, 3 are pointing back at us.”